Powerlearnproject/se-day1-assignment-vanebi/README.md

 (d) the rise of agile methodologies in the 2000s shifted focus to iterative development and customer collaboration, allowing for greater adaptability and responsiveness in software projects.

-Identify and describe at least three key milestones in the evolution of software engineering.
+# 3.Identify and describe at least three key milestones in the evolution of software engineering.

 Milestones include:
 (a) the development of programming languages e.g., Fortran, C enabled more efficient and understandable coding, transforming software development practices.